eciggaar/cnt-workshop/openshift/2-CreateApplication.md

 The Developer Dashboard makes it easy for you to navigate to the tools, including a section that allows you to select a set of preconfigured Starter Kits that make seeding your development project very easy.

-Before starting, open a browser and make sure you are logged into Github.
+For this, open a tab in your browser and make sure you are logged on to Github.
 Next, navigate to the OpenShift web console and open the Application Launcher dropdown from the top-right (1) and select Developer Dashboard (2).
+If prompted, click 'Log in with OpenShift' and click 'Allow selected permissions' to allow the service account developer-dashboard to obtain the necessary read-only access to your account.

 ![Developer Dashboard](images/developer-dashboard.png)